cynthiateeters/hap-blog-starter/content/blog/hybit-animation-lab.md

 ---
-title: "Prof. Teeters Said My Button Was 'Paint Drying,' Not Polished!"
+title: "The Day Prof. Teeters Asked: 'Does This Animation Help Your Users?'"
-description: "How I learned that 2-second transitions aren't impressive, 50px shakes are earthquakes, and fast always beats slow for UI animations.
-My animation disasters taught me everything!"
+description: "My journey from making buttons bounce just because I could, to understanding that animations are communication tools—not decoration.
+Come see what I discovered about purposeful animation!"
 date: 2025-11-28
 tags:
   - css